telerik/ui-for-aspnet-mvc-examples/grid/grid-dpl-integration/README.md

 ### Home controller
 This is a barebone example of [RadSpreadProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) and [Grid](http://docs.telerik.com/kendo-ui/aspnet-mvc/helpers/grid/overview) integration.
 It supports CSV and XLSX formats and demonstrates how you could create the basic building components of the Workbook.
+XLSX export utilizes an autofit functionality in this demo.
 There are some performance features enabled like disabling the history and suspending the layout update which are described in the [Performance Tips and Tricks](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/performance) section.